 First Hawaiian to Report Third Quarter 2022 Financial Results on October 28, 2022

-/EIN News/ -- HONOLULU, Hawaii, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (NASDAQ: FHB) announced today that it plans to release its third quarter 2022 financial results on Friday, October 28, 2022 before the market opens.
-First Hawaiian will host a conference call to discuss the company’s results on the same day at 1:00 p.m.
+HONOLULU, Hawaii, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. FHB announced today that it plans to release its third quarter 2022 financial results on Friday, October 28, 2022 before the market opens.
+First Hawaiian will host a conference call to discuss the company's results on the same day at 1:00 p.m.
 Eastern Time (7:00 a.m.
 Hawaii Time).

 Please note that the process for accessing the conference call has changed.
 Participants will need to click on the registration link provided below, register for the conference call, and then you will receive the dial-in number and a personalized PIN code.